shikloshi/ballerina-101/README.md

 Deploy to Kubernetes
 ----
-After `build` step and assuming you have a working cluster `kubectl` access credentials.
+After `build` step and assuming you have a working cluster and `kubectl` access credentials.

 ```bash
 $ kubectl -f create ./kubernetes